DarrenTsung/rust-pretty-assertions-sorted/README.md

 in a test failure via a colorful diff.

 However, the diff is based on the Debug output of the objects.
-For objects that have non-deterministic output, eg. two HashMap with the same contents, the diff will be polluted and obscured with with false-positive differences like here:
+For objects that have non-deterministic output, eg. two HashMaps with close to the same contents, the diff will be polluted and obscured with with false-positive differences like here:

 ![standard assertion](https://raw.githubusercontent.com/DarrenTsung/rust-pretty-assertions-sorted/fe860f070bdfb29a399a32ff9d3b98ca8d958326/images/non_deterministic.png)